-Tibia Sizing and Preparation At this step the resected tibia bone is assessed for tibia baseplate component size and position.
+Figure 44 Tibia Sizing and Preparation At this step the resected tibia bone is assessed for tibia baseplate component size and position.
 Preparation is then made to resected bone to receive size and hand specific fixation features of the final tibia implant.
-Tibia implants are available in ten medial sizes, and eight lateral sizes separated by 2 mm A/P increments, and two hands for each compartment (LM, RM, RL, and LL).
-Lateral sizes range from 0-7, and medial sizes from 1-10 where each numerical size shares the same A/P length (e.g. Size 1 medial and lateral are both 40mm A/P) (Figure 40).

-The medial baseplates have been optimized with a shape friendly to the medial tibia, lateral components are wider than medial baseplates to provide optimal fit for the lateral compartment.
+Eight sizes of tibia implants are available with a shape targeted specifically for the lateral compartment, shorter and wider than the medial compartment.
+Each size is separated by 2 mm A/P increment, and offered in two hands (RL, and LL).
+Lateral sizes range from 0-7.
+Note: Each numerical size shares the same A/P length (e.g. Size 1 medial and lateral are both 40mm A/P) (Figure 45).
+Lateral components are wider than medial components to provide optimal fit for the lateral compartment.
 However, either baseplate may be used in the contralateral compartment at the physician's discretion.
 When doing so, typical hand convention for unicompartmental knees (LM/RL, and RM/LL) should be followed (e.g. a Left Medial baseplate could secondarily be indicated in the Right Lateral compartment, and a Right Lateral baseplate could be secondarily indicated for the Left Medial compartment).
 A tibia sizing hook is provided and may be used for an unobstructed A/P assessment of tibia baseplate component sizing.
-The hook should be placed on the resected tibia surface along the mesial wall created by the sagittal resection.
-The hook will reference the posterior cortex of the tibia, once engaged pull forward to read maximum tibia size with no overhang via reference marks on the sizing guide (Figure 41).
-A secondary check of implant size may be performed by using the double ended interactive sizing trials (medial), or double ended symmetric sizing guides (lateral).
-Note: The medial interactive sizing trials are available in a variant with a hook to provide a reference of the posterior cortex, and without a posterior hook (Figure 42).
-These devices are also hand specific (there is a separate device for left or right medial).
-The lateral symmetric sizer is not hand specific (device may be flipped over for left or right hand.
-Henceforth instructions will be given with assumption the sizers with hook are used, the following instructions will be the same with exception of reference to the posterior cortex.
+The hook should be placed on the resected tibia surface along the wall created by the sagittal resection.
+The hook will reference the posterior cortex of the tibia, once engaged pull forward to read maximum tibia size with no overhang via reference marks on the sizing guide (Figure 46).
+A secondary check of implant size may be performed by using the double ended symmetric lateral sizing guides.
+The appropriate size will be the largest available size with no overhang, especially laterally on the tibia (Figure 47).
+Note: The lateral symmetric sizer is not side specific (device may be flipped over for left or right hand).

-Place the double ended sizing guide/trial flat on the resected tibia surface.
-The hook will reference the posterior cortex of the tibia and pull forward.
-Place sizing trial against vertical resection while avoiding anteromedial component overhang.
-The appropriate size will be the largest available size with no overhang (Figure 43).
-Tip: Interactive sizing trials feature notches along periphery to indicate next smaller size and a notch on the handle to indicate next larger size.
-Once provisional sizing is complete a tibia baseplate trial of like size and hand may be positioned and provisional keel impacted in place using the tibia trial impactor.
-Tip: On medial trials, the pin inserter/extractor may be used to aid placement of the tibia baseplate trial (Figure 44).
-(On lateral trials this feature has been omitted to avoid soft tissues associated with the patella.)
+Once provisional sizing is complete, a tibia baseplate trial of like size and side may be positioned and provisional keel impacted in place using the tibia trial impactor.
 Tip: Some users find it advantageous to affix the keel with the trial in a slightly anterior position (2-3 mm) then use the tibia trial impactor to drive the trial posterior into optimal position.
 The furrow created may allow increased cement fixation around the keel.
 The trial has been designed with a taper on the provisional keel to aid this movement.

-Once properly positioned the trial may be affixed in place by using a rimmed pin through the provisional pin hole in the anteriormedial aspect of the trial.
-A 17 mm bone spike has been provided with the system for convenience which may be inserted and extracted using the pin inserter/extractor as shown in (Figure 45).
+Figure 48 Once properly positioned, the trial may be affixed in place by using a rimmed pin through the provisional pin hole in the anterior- lateral aspect of the trial (Figure 49).
 Preparation of the resected proximal surface may now be made to receive the tibia lugs by drilling two holes through the tibia trial using the tibia drill.
-This drilling is done at a 20° posterior angle and is made such a way as to provide sufficient room for bone cement to be placed to increase fixation between tibia baseplate and bone (Figure 46).
+This drilling is done at a 20° posterior angle and is made in such a way as to provide sufficient room for bone cement to be placed to increase fixation between tibia baseplate and bone (Figure 49 and 50).

-Optional: The medial interactive sizing trials have been designed with features to allow preparation of both keel and lugs as an alternative to using the tibia baseplate trials.
-These guides may be affixed to the bone in a similar manner as the baseplate trials.
-The lug holes may then be drilled as described above (Figure 47).
-Preparation for the keel using the interactive sizing guide may be accomplished by use of the keel punch as shown in (Figure 48).
-The interactive sizing guide will also accept a tibia insert trial to complete range of motion trialing.
-Note: Keel punch is for use with interactive sizing trial and is not required for tibia trial.